Grossmann House

-Grossmann House is a heritage-listed former residence and Maitland Girls' High School premises and now house museum at 71 Church Street, Maitland, City of Maitland, New South Wales, Australia.
+Grossmann House is a heritage-listed former residence and Maitland Girls' High School premises and now house museum at 71 Church Street, Maitland, in the Hunter region of New South Wales, Australia.
 It was built from 1860 to 1862 by Isaac Beckett and Samuel Owen.
 It is also known as Grossman House.
 The property is owned by the National Trust of Australia (NSW), and is associated with the neighbouring Brough House, which is also owned by the National Trust.
 It was added to the New South Wales State Heritage Register on 1 March 2002.

 History

 During the nineteenth century, Maitland was an important commercial centre in the Hunter Valley.
 Its origins as a camp for convict timber loggers led to the realisation of the extremely fertile soil and potential for agricultural prosperity.
 By the 1840s Maitland was established as the chief town of the region, its population exceeding only that of Sydney.
 The business industry flourished as Maitland adopted the role of the trade centre, providing services and supplies to rural industries.

 It was during this successful period that local business partners Samuel Owens and Isaac Beckett built their two homes, Brough House and Grossmann House.
 The businessmen formed their partnership in 1838, however the houses were not built until 1860.

 In 1838 the Owen and Beckett Partnership established a business as general merchants, tailors, woolbrokers, wine and spirit and tobacco merchants.

 In 1860 Grossmann and Brough house were constructed opposite St Mary's the Virgin Anglican Church, near the railway and away from the threat of flood.

 In 1860 Grossmann House was occupied by the owner Isaac and his wife and daughter, Caroline and Sarah.

 After the death of Beckett in 1880 the property was left to his wife and then son, Thomas Cooper Beckett.

 In 1890 the property was sold to J. D Prentice.
 In 1893 both Grossmann and Brough House were purchased by the Department of Public Infrastructure for a Girls' High School, its name being derived from the first headmistress, Jeanette Grossmann.
 Grossmann was principal at the school from 1890-1913.

 In 1963 the house was presented to the Hunter Regional Trust for use as a house museum.
 The National Trust of Australia (NSW) decorated the interior to present artefacts from the 1860s.
 The upper floor also provides simple custodian accommodation.